arh-eu/gds-cpp-messages/README.md

 ### Implementation-defined behaviours

-Since the size of the fundamental types (like `int` or `long`) is not specified by the standard but are left implementation-defined, you probably want to avoid using these in messages, and use the exact sized-types like `std::int32_t` and `std::int64_t` found in the `<cstdint>` header (if present on your system).
-However, if you know your compiler and your system and the size of your types, feel free to use them.
-Otherwise you might find yourself in an undefined-behaviour that cannot be tracked easily.
+Since the size of the fundamental types (like `int` or `long`) are not specified by the standard but are left implementation-defined, this lib uses the types found in the `<cstdint>` header (like `std::int32_t` and `std::int64_t` for 32/64 bit integers) to ensure compatibility with other libs and reduce the chance of errors.

 ### Multi-threading